curblr/curblr-spec/README.md

 # Potential future enhancements
-* **External referencing for designated periods**: Extend [TimeSpan](TimeSpans.md) to allow arbitrarily designated periods (e.g. "Snow Emergency" or "School Days") to be specifically defined via a static or dynamic (API) referencing system.
+* **External referencing for designated periods**: Extend [TimeSpan](TimeSpans.md) to allow arbitrarily designated periods (e.g. "Snow Emergency" or "School Days") to be specifically defined via a static or dynamic (API) referencing system

+* **Transactional data**: Structure to facilitate the inclusion of transaction or session data

 * **Cross-jurisdictional allowed use mapping**: A mechanism to establish defaults and translate [Regulations](Regulations.md) (which are locally defined in their meaning) into a standardized, cross-jurisdictional list of activities.
 This would, for example, allow automated interpretation of local regulations to determine where activities like passenger loading could take place.